Force over Distance: Chapter 28

 That was just goddamned great.

 No wonder the SGC had taken Rush so seriously at the beginning.
 No wonder they’d been so hesitant to dial the damn gate in either direction.
-No wonder Young had been told to make the best of it—to try to create teams and explore the ship and focus on exploration in addition to gating home.
-No wonder Homeworld Command had always seemed err on the side of backing Rush.
+No wonder Young had been told to make the best of it—to create teams and focus on exploration in addition to gating home.
+No wonder Homeworld Command had always erred on the side of backing Rush.
 They’d gotten the guy they’d wanted to the place they’d wanted him to be.

 Getting the crew home had never been a real priority.
 For anyone but Young.